 Benjamin received a bachelor's degree from Utah State University and a master's degree from Graduate Theological Union in Berkeley, California.

 Rowena is from the UK, and before coming to BC she studied for an M.A. at the University of Essex, and a B.A. at the University of Oxford.

-Katie is interested in twentieth and twenty-first century urban American literature and culture.
+Katie specializes in twentieth and twenty-first century American literature and culture.
 She holds an M.A. in English from Boston College and a B.A. from Columbia University, where she majored in English and Comparative Literature.
 Katie spent time in motion picture production before her returning to academics in 2008.
 Her minor field exam was titled “The Twenty-First Century American Novel” and her major field was, “Class, Domesticity, and the American City: 1865-2000.”
-She is now formulating a dissertation prospectus on Emigrant narratives in Contemporary American Literature.
+She received a Dissertation Fellowship for the 2014-2015 academic year, which she is using to complete her project, titled “I Was Never An American: Contemporary Immigrant Narratives in the United States.”

-Katie has taught FWS, LitCore, Studies in Narrative, and is currently teaching American Literary History III.
-In addition, Katie has presented at the New England American Studies Association conference, the Northeast Modern Language Association conference, the NYU Colloquium on American Literature and Culture, and is currently in the final stages of publishing a chapter in Inhabiting La Patria: Identity, Agency, and Antojo in the Work of Julia Alvarez.
-This year, Katie will be co-directing the Biennial English Conference with Emma Perry and she is also the graduate assistant on the Lowell Humanities Series.
+Katie has taught FWS, LitCore, Studies in Narrative, and American Literary History III.
+In addition, Katie has presented at the New England American Studies Association conference, the Northeast Modern Language Association conference, the NYU Colloquium on American Literature and Culture, and the American Literature Association conference.
+She is a contributor to two volumes on contemporary literature: Inhabiting La Patria: Identity, Agency, and Antojo in the Work of Julia Alvarez (2014) and Poetics of Genre in the Contemporary Novel (forthcoming) as well as publishing in scholarly journals.
+Katie co-directed the Biennial English Conference in 2013.
+Since 2010, she has served as the graduate assistant on the Lowell Humanities Series.

 No bio of Katie would be complete without mention of her role as proud wife as well as her best project to date, Jack the spunky toddler.